-First, for a party like this you may well want to consider using plastic and paper, whatever makes sense for the number of people you will be having, and the amount of dishes you are willing to face the next day.
-There are lots of pretty and/or graduation themed party paper goods available.
+First, for a party like this you may well want to consider using plastic and paper, whatever makes sense for the number of people you will be having, and the number of dishes you are willing to face the next day.
+There are lots of pretty and/or graduation-themed party paper goods available.

 Put out the glasses, plates, forks, knives (if necessary; if you can, at least stick to fork food only), napkins, etc.

 Don’t have enough of any one kind?
 That’s ok!
 There is a great deal of charm in mixing and matching the various items you own.
 If you don’t have enough, you can also rent all of these items.